ECE3400-Team14/Team-14-Website/docs/Milestones/Milestone3.md

 Weighing the moves so that a turn has weight 1 and moving forward has weight 2, we get the following maze traversals:

+See [our source code](../sourceCode.md) for the full implementation on our robot.

 ### Running Dijkstra's algorithm on a 5x4 maze:
 <iframe width="700" height="400" src="https://www.youtube.com/embed/NXd52I8BfZY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>